Menu

 After a lifetime of people-pleasing and perfectionism, my hardships taught me to advocate unapologetically for my needs and live more in the moment.
 My grief gave birth to a profound sense of self-compassion.
 I saw for the first time that my intrinsic value as a human being was not dependent on accomplishing things or pleasing others.

-Losing my health taught to me to appreciate the gifts I do have: a partner who loved me through my darkest hours, caring family and friends, a stable job and home.
+Losing my health taught me to appreciate the gifts I do have: a partner who loved me through my darkest hours, caring family and friends, and a stable job and home.
 And perhaps most importantly, I learned to treasure my own sense of possibility.

 I know these hardships are not unusual.
 Many people have experienced chronic illness, infertility, miscarriage, or family mental illness.
 I hope these reflections might offer some solace to others who are also suffering.